open-compass/T-Eval/README.md

 If you find this project useful in your research, please consider cite:
 ```
-@misc{chen2023teval,
+@article{chen2023t,
   title={T-Eval: Evaluating the Tool Utilization Capability Step by Step},
-      author={Zehui Chen and Weihua Du and Wenwei Zhang and Kuikun Liu and Jiangning Liu and Miao Zheng and Jingming Zhuo and Songyang Zhang and Dahua Lin and Kai Chen and Feng Zhao},
+  author={Chen, Zehui and Du, Weihua and Zhang, Wenwei and Liu, Kuikun and Liu, Jiangning and Zheng, Miao and Zhuo, Jingming and Zhang, Songyang and Lin, Dahua and Chen, Kai and others},
-      year={2023},
+  journal={arXiv preprint arXiv:2312.14033},
-      eprint={2312.14033}
+  year={2023}
 }
 ```